ljpatrick/marxpaint/docs/pt_br/README.txt

   Fonts
   -----
-    The fonts used by Tux Paint are TrueType Fonts (TTF).
+    The fonts used by Marx Paint are TrueType Fonts (TTF).

     Simply place them in the "fonts" directory.
-Tux Paint will load the font and provide four different sizes in the 'Font Selector' when using the 'Text' tool.
+Marx Paint will load the font and provide four different sizes in the 'Font Selector' when using the 'Text' tool.